MortenDHansen/laravel-database-translations/README.md

 ## Remarks

 - Of course getting, and writing language keys whenever they appear is quite a heavy load of you have many of them.
   Therefore the package caches the keys.
-When cache is cold, the pages may be quite slow for the first couple of requests.
+When cache is cold, the pages may be quite slow.